Every Child Has Opportunities

 The goal of ECHO is to double the number of children from low-income families in York County who will receive high-quality early childhood education.
 This is equivalent to 1,600 additional 0-6-year-olds.
 We will achieve the goal by utilizing a strategic and targeted approach, addressing immediate, crisis issues while developing solutions to long-term, chronic issues.

 Investment in early education pays a considerable return on investment to an economy, a community, and the lives of its residents.
-Joined by funding partners WellSpan Health, J. William Warehime Foundation, Powder Mill Foundation, United Way of York County, The Kinsley Foundation, and York County Community Foundation, we pledge to be bold, committed, and strategic.
+Joined by funding partners, we pledge to be bold, committed, and strategic.

 Who We Impact